Eckenrode’s work focuses on child abuse and neglect, adolescence, early interventions such as home visiting, and translation research.

 In the News

-John Eckenrode's research on how income inequality correlates to maltreatment discussed in , "Child Abuse Higher in Areas of Extreme Income Inequality," KPCC Southern California Public Radio, February 25, 2014.
+John Eckenrode's research on how income inequality correlates to maltreatment discussed by , "Child Abuse Higher in Areas of Extreme Income Inequality," KPCC Southern California Public Radio, February 25, 2014.

 "Income Inequality and Child Maltreatment in the United States" (with ).
 Pediatrics (online-first article, February 2014).